GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 If you have an idea for another beginner tutorial, you can let us know by following these steps:
 - Create an issue on the Github repo.
-- Choose “New extension guide request”.
+- Choose “Request extension tutorial”.
 - Fill out and submit the form.

-We hope the new Getting Started Guides help you feel confident and supported as you embark on your extension development journey.
+We hope the new Getting Started guides help you feel confident and supported as you embark on your extension development journey.

 [doc-ext-101]: /docs/extensions/mv3/getstarted/extensions-101
 [doc-dev-basics]: /docs/extensions/mv3/getstarted/development-basics